2015 Queensland Cup

-The 2015 Queensland Cup season was the 20th season of Queensland's top-level statewide rugby league competition run by the Queensland Rugby League.
+The 2015 Queensland Cup season was the 20th season of top-level statewide rugby league competition in Queensland, Australia, It was run by the Queensland Rugby League.
 The competition, known as the Intrust Super Cup due to sponsorship from Intrust Super, featured 14 teams playing a 29-week long season (including finals) from March to September.

 The Ipswich Jets won their first premiership after defeating the Townsville Blackhawks 32–20 in the Grand Final at Suncorp Stadium.
 Wynnum Manly Seagulls' Patrick Templeman was named the competition's Player of the Year, winning the Courier Mail Medal.

 Teams

 In 2015, the competition expanded to the 14 teams with the inclusion of the Townsville Blackhawks.
 Townsville had previously been represented in the competition by the North Queensland Young Guns and Townsville Stingers.

 The Canberra Raiders ended their affiliation with the Souths Logan Magpies, who partnered with the Brisbane Broncos.
 After four seasons without an NRL affiliate, the Sunshine Coast Falcons formed a partnership with the Melbourne Storm.